Finding Help for a Successful Job Search

 You can get the help you need to succeed by asking for assistance directly (see the Job Search Success Tactics article for details).

 But, you also can help your search succeed by helping others who are looking for a new job too.
 This column discusses some ways to do so.
 Be creative - use these as a starting point.

 Now, how can you work with others to improve your success?
 Create or join a job club (or job search support group).

 Sometimes we fear helping others in our own career area because we worry about losing a job to that person.
 But this is rarely a realistic concern.

 I often have formed job support groups with other Human Resources professionals when I was job-hunting.
 We revised resumes, shared leads, and provided ideas.
 We rarely applied for the same job.
 Even when we did, our experiences and interests were different enough that there really was no competition.

 Helping folks in other fields also can be very useful.
-A job group with members from a variety of careers can give you new perspective on opportunities you may not have considered.
+A job club with members from a variety of careers can give you new perspective on opportunities you may not have considered.
 People from other career fields can help you reduce jargon in your resume and cover letters too.

 The help you give others can provide personal satisfaction.
 It will help your own job search in many ways.
 It can increase your ability to demonstrate your value while also helping you present yourself effectively in interviews.